 Are they trying to get you to buy a professional version?
 Do they want to sell hardware?
 Or do they mishandle your personal data?
 What’s their reasoning behind making the software available for free? ↩

 Previously, I had been using Audacity.
-That’s a wonderful free option, but it’s not a great audio editor if you need to do something more complex than making a few cuts. ↩
+That’s a wonderful free option, but it’s not a great audio editor if you need to do something more complex than making a few cuts.
+I really like how REAPER uses your source files and has a sane project file format, unlike some other options, including Audacity.
+Just try syncing an Audacity project via Dropbox: it doesn’t handle all those small individual files well. ↩

 Apple actually provides an affordable DAW, GarageBand, on macOS and iOS.
 It’s useful, but unfortunately most useful for music creation, and less suited for vocal editing.
 Logic Pro X seems to be a better choice, but that is much more expensive.
 Adobe also has their audio editing software, but it’s a part of their Cloud subscription. ↩